 If you're a user affected by a copyright claim, you may reach out to the copyright owner directly in search of a retraction.

-If the claimant has a YouTube account, the easiest way to contact them is through YouTube's private messaging feature.
+If the copyright owner has a YouTube account, the easiest way to contact them is through YouTube's private messaging feature.

-Please note that we will only process retractions that are sent from the same email address or domain that submitted the original claim of copyright infringement.
+Please note that we can only process retractions that are sent from the same email address or domain that submitted the original claim of copyright infringement.